chimon2000/remote_state/packages/remote_state/README.md

 ### RemoteState.initial

-`RemoteState.initial` is an instance of RemoteData that signifies the request hasn't been made yet.
+`RemoteState.initial` is an instance of RemoteState that signifies the request hasn't been made yet.

 ### RemoteState.loading

-`RemoteState.loading` is an instance of RemoteData that signifies the request has been made, but it hasn't returned any data yet.
+`RemoteState.loading` is an instance of RemoteState that signifies the request has been made, but it hasn't returned any data yet.

 ### RemoteState.success

-`RemoteState.success` is an instance of RemoteData that signifies the request has completed successfully and the new data (of type T) is available.
+`RemoteState.success` is an instance of RemoteState that signifies the request has completed successfully and the new data (of type T) is available.

 ### RemoteState.empty

-`RemoteState.success` is an instance of RemoteData that signifies the has completed successfully with an empty response.
+`RemoteState.success` is an instance of RemoteState that signifies the has completed successfully with an empty response.

 ### RemoteState.error

-`RemoteState.error` is an instance of RemoteData that signifies the request has failed.
+`RemoteState.error` is an instance of RemoteState that signifies the request has failed.

 ## Pattern matching high order functions